Residential recycling report

 - The less garbage we throw out.

-Less garbage means lower costs to collect garbage, and this could save you money on your property taxes.
+Less garbage means lower costs to collect and dispose of garbage, and this could save you money on your property taxes.

 - The more energy we save.

 Making goods from recycled materials usually requires less energy than making goods from raw materials.

 - The more trees we leave standing in our forests.